-b.
+- a.
+Values provided by HDC, as updated for Unit 2 (Sep 2021) and Unit 3 (Nov 2022) with new runner design and Units 4, 5, 6 with locked blades (May 2022).
+Flow (cfs) was calculated based on turbine efficiency, project head, and power output (MW). - b.
 "Operating Limit" is the maximum safe operating point based on cavitation or generator limit (added Feb 2018).
 IHR Units 1-3 generator limit restricts turbine output at higher heads.
-Values shaded in gray indicate Operating Limit is below 1% Upper Limit.
+Values shaded in gray indicate Operating Limit is below 1% Upper Limit. - c.

-c.
 Unit 2 was rebuilt with a new Voith non-adjustable runner design to reduce impacts to fish (completed May 2019).
-Unit 3 is out of service until 2022 for installation of a new Voith Kaplan (adjustable) runner design.
+Unit 3 is out of service until 2023 for installation of a new Voith Kaplan adjustable runner design.
+When Unit 3 returns to service, Unit 1 will be taken out of service to install a new adjustable runner design. - d.

-d.
 Units 4, 5, and 6 have locked runner blades and a restricted operating range until the blade seals are repaired or replaced.
-Table values are based on abbreviated index tests for U4 (hydraulic) in 2021, U5 (welded) in 2017, and U6 (hydraulic) in 2019.
+Table values are based on abbreviated index tests for U4 (hydraulic) in 2021, U5 (welded) in 2017, and U6 (hydraulic) in 2019, as updated May 2022.